NYCOpportunity/growingupnyc-patterns/src/components/tout/tout.md

+**Source:** `src/components/tout/tout`

-The Tout component is a block of content that consists of a title, subtitle and link.
+The Tout component is a wrapper for minimal information that encourages a user to navigate further.